kasra-hosseini/obspyDMT/README.rst

 1. Search for all available events based on the options specified by the user.
 2. Check the availability of the requested stations for each event.
 3. Start to retrieve the waveforms and/or response files for each event and for all available stations. (default: waveforms, response files and metadata will be retrieved.)
-4. Instrument Correction to all saved waveforms based on the specified options.
+4. Instrument correction to all saved waveforms based on the specified options.

-The following lines show how to send an "Event-Based Request" with ObsPyDMT and present two short examples.
+The following lines show how to send an `event-based request`_ with obspyDMT and present two short examples.

-The general way to define an "Event-Based Request" is:
+The general way to define an `event-based request`_ is:

 ::

     $ ./obspyDMT.py --option-1 'value' --option-2

-For details on option-1 and option-2 please refer to `Option Types`_ section.
+For details on option-1 and option-2 please refer to `Option types`_ section.

 Example 1: to test the code with the defualt values run: